Game-Development-Resources/Autotile-47/README.md

 * The upper-left and bottom-right tiles are only supported by one orthagonal block, so we also want to autotile the center tile while ignoring them.
 * The bottom-left block is supported by two orthagonal blocks, so we want to autotile the center tile to it.

-Once we have calculated the bitwise value for the tile, we need to convert it into the appropriate subimage.
+Once we have calculated the bitmap value for the tile, we need to convert it into the appropriate subimage.
 To do this, we'll use a hash table that will need to be defined ahead of time.
 The hash table is detailed below.

 ```
 subimage = global.map_bitwise_tile_47[? bit_count];